 You recognize varicose veins as the bulging, twisted, reddish-blue veins that appear on your legs.
 These veins are cosmetically unattractive and can cause pain, leg fatigue, and other complications.
-The skilled team at Peak Heart & Vascular provides all of the most up-to-date treatments for varicose veins, including venous ablation, sealing, and phlebectomy.
-If you have varicose veins, make an appointment by calling the office or booking online.
+The skilled team at Peak Heart & Vascular in Laveen, Sun City West, and Surprise, Arizona, provides all of the most up-to-date treatments for varicose veins, including venous ablation, sealing, and phlebectomy.
+If you have varicose veins, make an appointment by calling the offices or booking online.

 Varicose veins develop when the one-way valves in your veins that return blood to the heart falter.
 Instead of letting blood flow up your legs, they block this return or send the blood back down into your legs.